 The main trouble with this film is that it’s just badly directed.
 As many people have noted, Zombie is great with visuals, but he can’t direct dialogue for love nor money.
 Some of the shots in this movie, such as Sheri-Moon Zombie’s ghost approaching the farm house in the moonlight, are beautiful.
 Unfortunately, beautiful cinematography doesn’t make up for the movie itself.

 The action sequences are shaky and Michael’s visions of his mother are ridiculous; and he doesn’t even wear his mask half of the time, which goes against everything Michael Myers stands for.
 The script turns Laurie into being a whining, average slasher chick you don’t care about, and Dr. Loomis is transformed into an egotistical writer that doesn’t care about anyone except himself.
-As a fan-film, this might have been seen as competent, but as a high-budget movie from someone that’s got directing clout, it fails on every conceivable level.
+As a fan-film, this might have been seen as competent, but as a high-budget movie from someone that has got directing clout, it fails on every conceivable level.

-8. Halloween 5: The Revenge of Michael Myers (1989)
+9. Halloween 5: The Revenge of Michael Myers (1989)